utshomax/postman-docs/src/pages/docs/billing/billing.md

 ### Using Auto-Flex

 [Auto-Flex](https://learning.postman.com/auto-flex-policy/) is a flexible billing feature available to Postman teams.
-Auto-Flex applies to both plan seats and any add-on seats such as Flow Editor and Enterprise Solutions.
+Auto-Flex applies to both plan seats and any add-on seats such as Flow Editor and Enterprise solutions.
 With Auto-Flex enabled, your team can [invite](/docs/administration/managing-your-team/managing-your-team/#inviting-users) users or provision add-on capabilities to your team members without having to pay in advance for more seats, then opt to retain or remove them before being [billed](#billing-for-auto-flex).

 All [Postman Basic, Professional, and Enterprise Essentials plans](https://www.postman.com/pricing) have Auto-Flex enabled automatically.